Efficient Video Transformers with Spatial-Temporal Token Selection: Spatial-Temporal Token Selection

 \subsection{Dynamic Token Selection}

-From Eqn.~\ref{eq:self_att}, we can see that the computational complexity of transformers grows quadratically with respect to the number of tokens used in self-attention blocks.
-A natural way to reduce computation is to reduce the number of tokens used by attention layers.
-Observing the redundancies of videos in both space and time, we only use a few tokens and discard those that are not selected for downstream evaluation so as to save computation.
-To this end, we introduce a dynamic token selection module, which can be inserted between the self-attention blocks of video transformers to dynamically select discriminative tokens in both temporal and spatial dimensions, conditioned on input samples.
-The selection module contains a lightweight network that assigns an important score to each token, and only the tokens with higher scores will be kept and forwarded into subsequent layers.
-Below, we first introduce the selection network and then elaborate how to use them for temporal and spatial token selection.
+From Eqn.~\ref{eq:self_att}, we can see that the computational complexity of a video transformer grows quadratically with respect to the number of tokens used in the self-attention blocks.
+Considering the intrinsic spatial and temporal redundancies in videos, a nature way to reduce computation is to reduce the number of tokens.
+However, determining which tokens to be kept or discarded is non-trivial, which is closely related to both the input sample and the target task at hand.
+Inspired by the recent work on patch selection for high-resolution image recognition~\cite{cordonnier2021differentiable}, we formulate the token selection as a ranking problem---importance scores of input tokens are first estimated using a lightweight scorer network and the top $K$ scoring tokens are then selected for downstream processing.
+Below we introduce these two steps in details and present how to apply them to spatial and temporal token selection, respectively.

-More formally, taking a sequence of tokens $\mathbf{q} \in \mathbb{R}^{L \times H}$ as inputs, we first use a Multi-Layer Perceptron (MLP) to obtain features of each individual token:

-where $H^{\prime}$ is set to $H/2$ to save computation, and $\bm{\theta}_1$ denote the weights for the MLP.
-The features of each token are then averaged to compute a global representation $\mathbf{f^{g}}$, serving as contextual information of the whole sequence.
-After that, we concatenate $\mathbf{f^{l}}$ and $\mathbf{f^{g}}$ along the embedding dimension, which are further input to another MLP to obtain the scores of different tokens:
+\paragraph{\bf Scorer network.} Given a sequence of input tokens $\mathbf{q} \in \mathbb{R}^{L \times C}$, the goal of the scorer network is to generate an input-conditioned importance score for each token.
+Here, $L$ denotes the flattened sequence length and $C$ is the embedding dimension.
+We adopt a standard two-layer fully connected (FC) network to generate such scores.
+In particular, the input tokens are first mapped to a \textit{local representation} $\mathbf{f^{l}}$ via a linear projection: